 PHONO-GRAPHIX teaches the skills needed to read and spell: segmenting, blending, and phoneme manipulation.
 An educator using PHONO-GRAPHIX teaches the nature of the English written code, but lets the students discover the code themselves.
 This discovery learning process speaks to the nature of the child, who learns by making mistakes and by engaging in exploration.
 A system of error correction is built into PHONO-GRAPHIX, with just the right amount of missing information to engage the student in problem solving and active learning.

 As a SPED teacher, I have used PHONO-GRAPHIX successfully in the classroom and in private practice.
-Even a student with a very serious reading difficulty can master reading with PHONO-GRAPHIX.
+Even a student with a very serious reading difficulty, like severe dyslexia, can master reading with PHONO-GRAPHIX.
+PHONO-GRAPHIX can be used in online lessons, and indeed, I love being an online reading tutor.

 Check out below websites to learn more about Phono-Graphix.